Compare ETS

 Size & Phases

-PHASE ONE and PHASE TWO: The cap was calculated bottom-up, based on the aggregation of the national allocation plans of each Member State.
-Phase 1 started with a cap of 2,096 MtCO2e in 2005; Phase 2 started with a cap of 2,049 MtCO2e in 2008.
+PHASE 1 and PHASE 2: The cap was calculated bottom-up, based on the aggregation of the national allocation plans of each Member State.
+Phase 1 started with a cap of 2,096 MtCO2e in 2005; Phase 2 with a cap of 2,049 MtCO2e in 2008.

-Installations: A single EU-wide cap was calculated based on emissions’ monitoring and set at 2,084 MtCO2e in 2013.
-It was reduced annually by a linear factor of 1.74% (applied to the midpoint of 2008-2012 baseline emissions).
-This translated into a year-on-year reduction of the cap by some 38 million allowances and resulted in a cap of 1,816 MtCO2e in 2020.
+Installations: A single EU-wide cap was calculated based on emissions monitoring and set at 2,084 MtCO2e in 2013.
+It was reduced annually by a linear factor of 1.74% (applied to the midpoint of 2008 to 2012 baseline emissions).
+This translated into a year-on-year reduction of around 38 million allowances and resulted in a cap of 1,816 MtCO2e in 2020.

 From Phase 4, a Member State may cancel allowances from their auction share if they take additional policy measures that result in a closure of electricity generation capacity.
 The quantity of allowances cancelled shall not exceed the average verified emissions of the installation from five years preceding the closure.

-PHASE THREE: Carbon capture and storage installations, production of petrochemicals, ammonia, nonferrous and ferrous metals, gypsum, aluminum, as well as nitric, adipic, and glyoxylic acid (various thresholds) were added to the scope.
+PHASE 3: Carbon capture and storage installations, production of petrochemicals, ammonia, nonferrous and ferrous metals, gypsum, aluminum, as well as nitric, adipic, and glyoxylic acid (various thresholds) were added to the scope.

-Power and industry: The scope of ETS and benchmarks used for free allocation is broadened from 2024 to remove barriers for the deployment of new technologies such as green hydrogen or hydrogen-based steel.
+Power and industry: The scope of ETS and benchmarks used for free allocation was broadened from 2024 to remove barriers for the deployment of new technologies such as green hydrogen or hydrogen-based steel.

-Emissions from most flights to and from the EU’s nine outermost regions as well as from departing flights from these regions to Switzerland and the UK are added to the scope from 2024.
+Emissions from most flights to and from the EU’s nine outermost regions as well as from departing flights from these regions to Switzerland and the UK were added to the scope from 2024.

 - 50% of emissions from voyages starting or ending outside the EU;